 Because of a shortcoming of the installer software (NSIS) the option

 /D=... always has to be the last argument.

 Import and apply a given Veyon configuration automatically after the installation:

 veyon-x.y.z-win64-setup.exe /S /ApplyConfig=%cd%\MyConfig.json

-You must provide an absolute path to the configuration file, since the internally called command line tool (Veyon Control) is not listed as working directory in the installation directory.
+You must specify an absolute path for the configuration file, since the internally called command line tool (Veyon CLI) is executed with in a different working directory.
 Please use either the suggested

 %cd-variable or replace with an absolute path.